brendasw/sample_code/README.md

 ### Stata
 Here are two samples written in Stata:
 * a_assembling.do is a sample for reading and cleaning data.
-* b_analysis.do is a sample for running regressions and output results to latex tables.
+* b_analysis.do is a sample for running regressions and outputting results to latex tables.

 <!-- R -->
 ### R